gardener/gardener/docs/usage/dns-search-path-optimization.md

   CoreDNSQueryRewriting: true
 ```

+In case the feature is enabled in the Gardenlet it can be disabled per shoot cluster by setting the annotation
+`alpha.featuregates.shoot.gardener.cloud/core-dns-rewriting-disabled` to any value.

 This will automatically rewrite requests like `service.namespace.svc.cluster.local.other-namespace.svc.cluster.local` to
 `service.namespace.svc.cluster.local`.
 The same holds true for `service.namespace.svc.other-namespace.svc.cluster.local`,
 which will also be rewritten to `service.namespace.svc.cluster.local`.